episerver/content-b2b-reference/README.md

 - Sql Server (Windows)

 ## Introduction
 This repository is a sample integration between Content Cloud and B2B Commerce.
 It is meant to show how to create a content cloud site as the front end for a Optimizely B2B commerce instance.
 This repository requires a working instance of B2B commerce cloud.
-Please look <a src="https://docs.developers.optimizely.com/commerce/v1.2.0-b2b-commerce/docs/b2b-commerce-cloud-environment-setup-for-developers">here</a> on how to create a local instance of B2B commerce or you can use your cloud instance.
+Please look [here](https://docs.developers.optimizely.com/commerce/v1.2.0-b2b-commerce/docs/b2b-commerce-cloud-environment-setup-for-developers) on how to create a local instance of B2B commerce or you can use your cloud instance.
 When running the setup script it will create a local instance of content cloud by performing the following actions

 1. Install node dependencies
 2. Webpack the scripts